librato/librato-propane/README.md

 previous version.

 ## Usage
+Propane shares a cookie store with Safari, so this hack relies on your having a current, authenticated session of the Librato account whose instruments are being linked to in Campfire.
+So start by [logging into Librato in Safari](https://metrics.librato.com) and (if necessary) switching into the correct account context.

-Whenever a link to a Librato instrument (e.g.
+Now whenever a link to a Librato instrument (e.g.
 `https://metrics.librato.com/instruments/922`) is clicked in the Propane client, it will expand in place to a live, embedded chart with functioning tooltips and autorefresh enabled.